Ruzaini Zainal: Club career

 Ruzaini played 17 times in the 2010 S.League scoring 1 goal against Albirex Niigata.
 His impressive performances caught the eye of the National Coach who drafted him into the Singapore national team for matches before the AFF Suzuki Cup.
 But was not pick for the tournament.
 He was awarded his first professional contract after he finished his national service in December 2010.
 In the 2013 S.League, Ruzaini sign for Tampines Rovers from SAFFC after having played 3 years with them.
 After the season, he was not retained by the club and went to sign for Tanjong Pagar United on 19 December 2013.

+International career

+He was born in Johor Bahru, Malaysia but grew up in Singapore.
+Ruzaini originally had a Malaysian citizenship but he later changed and received his Singapore citizenship while doing his national service with the Singapore Civil Defence Forces in February 2010, and has since played for the Singapore national team.